haheskja/evaluation-docs/README.md

 ### 3.0 Search for components
 1. Open the website: https://dhis2designlab.github.io/scp-website/.
-2. Find one of the components you created and published in your package (e.g. Sidebar).
-3. Find a component related to covid for react.
+2. Test our the search and filters.
+E.g. use them to find a component you are interested in (or one that you just published in your component library.)
-4. Identify the export and keywords, and go to the package's npm link.
+4. Identify the name, export, and keywords on the component card, and use it to navigate to the component's npm location.